trlafleur/Sensor_D6100/README.md

 It read and parses serial data from the alarm and format them into MySensor messages.

-   This is running on a MoteinoMEGA, and connect to the D6100 via a TTL serial interface Radio is 915MHz RFM69HW
+   This is running on a MoteinoMEGA, and connect to the D6100 via a TTL serial interface.
+   Radio is 915MHz RFM69HW.
-   Tested with MySensor 2.0.0 beta
+   Tested with MySensor 2.0.0 beta.
-   Tested with D6100 firmware 8.07
+   Tested with D6100 firmware 8.07.